 Food-trigged asthma occurs in only six to eight percent of children with asthma and less than two percent of asthmatic adults.
 However, as asthma can be triggered by very cold food or drink, and on occasion, by overeating, it would be wise to avoid these situations.
 In addition, reactions to food preservatives known as sulfites and bisulfites (found in dried fruits, prepared potatoes, wine, bottled lemon and lime juice, and shrimp) have triggered asthmatic reactions in sensitive individuals.

 On the other hand, some foods may actually help to control asthma.
-This article, published in the 2004 issue of the American Journal of Respiratory and Critical Care Medicine, provides a good summary of the research related to diet and asthma.
 Although the findings are not conclusive, there have been a variety of studies that indicate certain nutrients may guard against asthma attacks.
-Antioxidants, a group of nutrients that protect the body from free radicals, show the most promise for asthma relief.
-Helpful antioxidants may include vitamins A, C, and E; lycopene (found in red fruits and vegetables like tomatoes); and selenium (found in Brazil nuts, meats, tuna, and plant foods).
-Adding omega-3 non-saturated fatty acids (found in fish oil and other seafood) to your diet may also be helpful, but omega-6 fatty acids may have an opposite detrimental effect.
+Antioxidants, a group of nutrients that protect the body from free radicals and reduce inflammation in the body, show the most promise for asthma relief.
+Helpful antioxidants may include vitamins C and E which are found in many fruits and vegetables.
+Those with severe allergies may suffer from low levels of vitamin D. Vitamin D can be found in milk, eggs and some fish, but your body can also produce vitamin D by exposure to sunshine!
+Adding omega-3 non-saturated fatty acids (found in fish oil and other seafood) to your diet may also be helpful.
 Before rushing to the pharmacy to stock up on vitamin supplements, it's worth knowing that the protective effect of these nutrients on asthma control is far from proven.
 Groups of nutrients found naturally in foods seem to have the most impact.
-The take-home message is one you've no doubt heard before: eat a balanced diet that includes a variety of fresh fruits and veggies and occasional servings of fish for those omega-3s.
+The take-home message is one you've no doubt heard before: eat a balanced diet that includes a variety of fresh fruits and veggies and occasional servings of fish for those omega-3s and some vitamin D.

 There are holistic approaches to health and healing that promote dietary changes to control asthma.
 Other recommended methods of care include acupuncture treatments and meditation.